Nexis is Introduced 1980

 The Casio FX-7000G, the first hand-held graphing calculator, was introduced by Casio, Tokyo, Japan in October 1985.
 The calculator offered 82 scientific functions, which could be graphed, and was capable of manual computation for basic arithmetic problems.

-Richard Stallman of MIT founded the Free Software Foundation to support the free software movement.
+On October 4, 1985 Richard Stallman of MIT founded the Free Software Foundation to support the free software movement.

 In 1986 the number of hosts on the ARPANET/Internet exceeded five thousand.

-The National Science Foundation approved funding for the Internet backbone.
+In 1986 the National Science Foundation approved funding for the Internet backbone.

 "A biologist at the California Institute of Technology and a founder of API [Applied Biosystems, Inc.], Hood improved the existing Sanger method of enzymatic sequencing, which was becoming the laboratory standard.
 In this method, DNA to be sequenced is cut apart, and a single strand serves as a template for the synthesis of complementary strands.
 The nucleotides used to build these strands are randomly mixed with a radioactively labeled and modified nucleotide that terminates the synthesis.
 Fragments of all different lengths result.
 The resulting array, sent through a separation gel, reveals the order of the bases.
 Transferred to film, an "autoradiograph" provides a readable sequence from raw data.
 This data could be transferred to a computer by a human reader.